 Group presentations and follow-up reports: These presentations will take place in an academic conference setting on one day in the form of panel presentations with use of PowerPoint and other audio-visual aids.
-Groups will consist of 2 students and each student is required to present for approximately 10 minutes.
+Groups will consist of two students and each student is required to present for approximately 20 minutes in total (as a group and individually).
 The topics of the presentations will be listed in the module booklet and on the NOW learning room and groups will have to select one topic to research and present on.